grillazz/fastapi-greatexpectations/README.md

 # fastapi-greatexpectations

-In this plac two personas r Sheks and Mr Dicks will be hosed by Almigty "Monty" Python :)
+In this place two personas Mr Sheks and Mr Dicks will be hosted by Almighty Monthy Python :)

 1. get data https://github.com/catherinedevlin/opensourceshakespeare
 2. `make feed_db` will load database